siderolabs/talos/website/content/v1.8/kubernetes-guides/network/deploying-cilium.md

     --set cgroup.hostRoot=/sys/fs/cgroup
 ```

-Or if you want to deploy Cilium without kube-proxy, also set some extra paramaters:
+Or if you want to deploy Cilium without kube-proxy, also set some extra parameters:

 ```bash
 helm install \